Alabama Butterfly Atlas

 Habitat

-The Funereal Duskywing is found in a wide variey of habitats including woodland edges, brushy fields, dirt roads, and suburban flower gardens.
+A wide variety including woodland edges, brushy fields, dirt roads, and suburban flower gardens.
 In the western U.S., it even inhabits deserts.
-It is a very hardy and adaptable species.
 Because it is a vagrant in Alabama, it could be found almost anywhere.

 Host and Nectar Plants

-Elsewhere, the larvae eat leaves of many species of legumes including New Mexican Locust (Robinia neomexicana), Bur Clover (Medicago hispida), Deerweed (Lotus scoparius), Desert Ironwood (Olneya tesota). indigos (Indigofera spp.), vetches (Vicia spp), and Rattlebush (Sesbania drummondii).
-Funereal Duskywing is typically a southwestern U. S. species; some of these host plants may not occur in Alabama.
+Reports from other states list many species of legumes including New Mexican Locust (Robinia neomexicana), Bur Clover (Medicago hispida), Deerweed (Lotus scoparius), Desert Ironwood (Olneya tesota); indigos (Indigofera spp.), vetches (Vicia spp), and Rattlebush (Sesbania drummondii).